When Should I Spay or Neuter My Golden Retriever?

 What Are Spaying And Neutering?

 Spaying and neutering are common treatments that can help keep our furry friend healthy and happy and keeps them from reproducing!
-Spaying female dogs involve removing the ovaries and uterus while neutering male dogs involves removing the testicles.
+Spaying female dogs involves removing the ovaries and uterus while neutering male dogs involves removing the testicles.
 These operations are frequently performed by a veterinarian while the dog is anesthetized.

 When Should You Spay/Neuter Your Golden Retriever?